 Upon completion of this educational activity, the participant will be able to:

-- Analyze challenging diastolic cases commonly encountered in Echo Lab
+Analyze challenging diastolic cases commonly encountered in the Echo Lab

 About Our Speaker